 Hi!
 I’m Alex.

 Now that I have started feeding my wanderlust, I have a 50/50 goal in mind, which is to visit 50 countries before I hit the age of 50.
 Look like a simple task for on-the-road travel bloggers whom I admire and respect, but seemingly a tall order for me as I just cannot see myself leading a nomad’s lifestyle.
-So instead, I learn to better plan my Annual Leave in order to prolong my trips especially when Singapore has the least public holidays in the world…boo… Currently, I have somehow conformed to a travel pattern of 2 long trips (more than a week) and 2 short trips each year.
+So instead, I learn to plan my Annual Leave in order to prolong my trips especially when Singapore has the least public holidays in the world…boo… Currently, I have somehow conformed to a travel pattern of 2 long trips (more than a week) and 2 short trips annually.

 Travel safe always!!
 And I would love to hear from you too!

 Subscribe to the blog with your email address

 Subscribe to the feed updates via your favourite RSS reader